MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-share-dashboards.md

 - If your tenant admin has disabled shareable links to **People in your organization**, you can only copy and share links to **Specific people** or **People with existing access**.
 - If you have reshare permissions to the report but, you do not have reshare permissions to the report’s underlying data, your shareable links will not give access to the underlying data.
 - If you do not have reshare permissions to the report, you can only copy and share links to **People with existing access**.
 - Additionally, if you do not have a Power BI Pro License, you only copy and share links to **People with existing access**.
-- Currently, sharing via links doesn’t support the option to **Include my changes**; however, you can continue using direct access sharing for this scenario.

 ## Manage permissions to a report
 To manage permission and manage links that give access to the report, select **More options (...)** in the upper right of the sharing dialog, and then select **Manage permissions**: